 It’s especially challenging to try homeschooling with babies and toddlers thrown in the mix.
 Just old enough to stay awake throughout the day, yet not quite old enough for school … and always eager to join mommy and the older kids with their exclusive, wait-till-you’re-older school activities!

 This is such a popular topic that we’ve had multiple conference sessions on homeschooling with babies and toddlers.
-We’ll also provide a comprehensive “Teaching Multiple Grades” overview in our upcoming how-to-homeschool workshop on Aug.
-15.
+We’ll also provide a comprehensive “Teaching Multiple Grades” overview in our upcoming how-to-homeschool webinar on June 19.

 For now, though, here’s a quick list of suggested activities and approaches from real-life, in-the-trenches homeschool families in the Kansas City area: